MicrosoftLearning/mslearn-postgresql/Instructions/Labs/11-explore-azure-ai-extension.md

 Reviewing the objects within the `azure_ai` extension can help you better understand its capabilities.
 In this task, you inspect the various schemas, user-defined functions (UDFs), and composite types added to the database by the extension.

-1. When working with `psql` in the Cloud Shell, enabling the extended display for query results may be helpful.
+1. When working with `psql` in the Cloud Shell, enabling the extended display for query results may be helpful, as it improves the readability of output for subsequent commands.
 Execute the following command to allow the extended display to be automatically applied.
-It improves reading the output of subsequent commands.

     ```sql
     \x auto